mpress/membership-system/readme.md

 You need to install and run mongodb as described [here](https://docs.mongodb.org/manual/installation/)

 Clone the repo.
+You will need to create your config.json file.
+You can do this by copying the example-config.json.

 Then run:
 ```
 npm update
 ```